How to clear-out your wardrobe in 10 easy steps

 10. Donate and recycle

 Save the rest to donate for a good cause.
 Do you have any work-wear?
 Donate them to the charity Smart Works who have centres all over the country helping women get back into the workplace.
-Your local charity shops will be grateful for your other items, but don't forget to send them clean and ironed so they're ready to sell.
+Your local charity shops will be grateful for your other items when open, but don't forget to send them clean and ironed so they're ready to sell.
 There are textile recycling banks at large supermarkets for anything too worn for re-wear to be recycled.

 - Choosing a selection results in a full page refresh.

 - Press the space key then arrow keys to make a selection.